-The following statement of University policy was approved by the Academic Council and

-2Note: Requests for special permission will not be accepted while the student is considered to be in non-compliance with the housing requirement. the Academic Senate, and serves as the definitive statement of principle and procedure to be used in instances of academic dishonesty.
+The following statement of University policy was approved by the Academic Council and the Academic Senate, and serves as the definitive statement of principle and procedure to be used in instances of academic dishonesty.

 - 1. The principles of truth and honesty are recognized as fundamental to a community of teachers and scholars.
 The University expects that both faculty and students will honor these principles and in so doing protect the validity of University grades.
 This means that all academic work will be done by the student to whom it is assigned, without unauthorized aid of any kind.
-Instructors, for their part, will exercise care in the planning and supervision of academic work, so that honest effort will be positively encouraged. - 2.
-If any instance of academic dishonesty is discovered by an instructor, it is his or her responsibility to take appropriate action.
-Depending on his or her judgment of the particular case, he or she may give a failing grade to the student on the assignment or for the course. - 3.
-In instances where only a failing grade in a course is given for academic dishonesty, the instructor will notify the student's academic dean in writing of the circumstances. - 4.
+Instructors, for their part, will exercise care in the planning and supervision of academic work, so that honest effort will be positively encouraged. - If any instance of academic dishonesty is discovered by an instructor, it is his or her responsibility to take appropriate action.
+Depending on his or her judgment of the particular case, he or she may give a failing grade to the student on the assignment or for the course. - In instances where only a failing grade in a course is given for academic dishonesty, the instructor will notify the student's academic dean in writing of the circumstances. - 4.
 The student who receives a failing grade based on a charge of academic dishonesty may appeal to the Student-Faculty Judiciary a judgment made by a department or a college.
-(Refer to Academic Freedom for Students at Michigan State University, Article 4, Section 4.3.4.2.b [3]). - 5.
-When, in the judgment of the academic dean, action other than, or in addition to, a failing grade is warranted, the dean will refer the case to the Student-Faculty Judiciary which shall have original jurisdiction.
-(Refer to Academic Freedom for Students at Michigan State University, Article 4, Section 4.3.4.2.a[2].) - 6.
-In instances of academic dishonesty where the instructor feels that action other than, or in addition to, a failing grade in the course is warranted, the instructor will report the case to his or her departmental chairman and to the student's academic dean.
+(Refer to Academic Freedom for Students at Michigan State University, Article 4, Section 4.3.4.2.b[3].) - 5.
+When, in the judgment of the academic dean, action other than, or in addition to, a failing grade is warranted, the dean will refer the case to the Student-

+Faculty Judiciary which shall have original jurisdiction.
+(Refer to Academic Freedom for Students at Michigan State University, Article 4, Section 4.3.4.2.a[2].)

+- 6. In instances of academic dishonesty where the instructor feels that action other than, or in addition to, a failing grade in the course is warranted, the instructor will report the case to his or her departmental chairman and to the student's academic dean.
 The dean will then refer the case to the Student-Faculty Judiciary which shall have original jurisdiction.
 (Refer to Academic Freedom for Students at Michigan State University, Article 4, Section 4.3.4.2.a[2].)

+- Academic Council

+- Academic Senate

+- November 18, 1969